ogbreaks/OPL2_Tracker/README.md

 # OPL2_Tracker
-I aim to create a simple and generic hardware music tracker which I can use in my embedded synth projects Essentially this is currently a fork of a simple tracker designed and implemnented by Linus Åkesson Initial code is adapted from Linus Åkesson and all rights on this code are retained by him until I contact him
+I aim to create a simple and generic hardware music tracker which I can use in my embedded synth projects.
+Essentially this is currently a fork of a simple tracker designed and implemnented by Linus Åkesson although no repo exists on github currently.
+All initial code is freely available and adapted from Linus Åkesson but all rights on this code are retained by him until further notice - once I have contacted him.

 Please see https://www.linusakesson.net/index.php for his great work on chiptunes